-In addition, regulators have the option to specify that any capital add-ons or the SCR impact of any required USPs do not need to be disclosed separately to the total SCR during a transitional period.
+In addition, regulators have the option to specify that any capital add-ons or the SCR impact of any required USPs do not need to be disclosed separately to the total SCR, during a transitional period.
 The PRA has chosen to exercise this option with a two-year transitional period.

 Firms have the right to apply a reduced Standard Formula equity stress to equities purchased on or before 1 January 2016, for a transitional period ending on 31 December 2022.
-The Company has not applied the reduced stress.
+The Company has applied the reduced stress to subsidiary undertakings in the with-profits funds.